Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-Through the Three Lines of Defense, the Board of Directors ensures coordination and capacity building among the main GRC systems, which include governance systems, strategic management, performance management, risk management, compliance management, and internal audit systems to ensure that the corporation stays on the right track in achieving its goals.
+Through the Three Lines of Defense, the Board of Directors ensures coordination and capability strengthening among all key GRC components, including governance systems, strategic management, performance management, risk management, compliance management, and the internal audit system, to ensure the corporation remains on track to achieve its objectives.
+Furthermore, the Compliance Director does not hold other functions that could potentially create a conflict of interest, as outlined in the Bank’s Organizational Structure in this Annual Report.

 5.4.
 Internal Audit 5.4.1 The Board of Commissioners through the Audit Committee oversees and ensures that the internal audit function assists the corporation in achieving its goals through an objective and disciplined approach in order to evaluate and improve the effectiveness of risk management, internal control, and corporate governance.
 Apply